Dark blue water graphic

 How an Ultrafiltration System Works

+A UF system uses a hollow-fiber membrane with pores small enough to trap bacteria, viruses, and sediment while allowing water molecules and dissolved minerals to pass through freely.
 The membrane itself is the core of the system.
 Water passes through hollow fiber tubes under pressure, with contaminants collecting on the outer surface and clean water flowing through the inner channel to your tap.
 Periodic backflushing clears accumulated material from the membrane surface, extending its life.

 Who Ultrafiltration Is Right For